How Long Does Preserved Moss Last? And How To Keep It Fresh!

 Once covered, be sure to catch any drips with paper towels.

-How to Keep Preserved Moss Fresh and How long will preserved moss last
+How to Keep Preserved Moss Fresh and How long will preserved moss last tips for refreshing with food coloring

 The container is covered with preserved leaves and the food coloring method worked great for this as well.